Aura Router

 HTTP Route Handlers

-This has two core benefits:
+This provides two core benefits:

-1. Type-Safe Access to Handlers: If your router doesn’t define a DELETE route, TypeScript will not allow router.DELETE.
+1. Type-Safe Access to Handlers: If the router doesn’t define a DELETE route, TypeScript will not allow router.DELETE.

 import { createRouter, createEndpoint } from "@aura-stack/router"